ThomasCetto/100-Days-Of-ML-Code/Day 16/NeuralNetworks.md

 2. Deep Neural Network (DNN): a NN with many hidden layers
 3. Weights: a value that explains the importance of the connection between any two neurons
 4. Bias: a costant value added to the sum of the product between input values and respective weights.
-5. Activation function: allows the network to laern more complex patterns.
+5. Activation function: a function that is applied to the output of a neuron, allows the network to laern more complex patterns.
+It takes the weighted sum of the inputs to the neuron and applies a non-linear transformation to the result.
+The output of the function is then passed as input to the next layer in the NN.